What do we do?

 Who is polytekton?

-polytekton is the synonym of Mikesch Muecke, a German-born designer and academic who lives and works in the United States.
+polytekton is the synonym of Mikesch Muecke, a German-born designer and academic who lives and works in the United States and other temporary international locations.
 The word ‘polytekton’ comes from the Greek poly-, meaning ‘many,’ and tekton, a common term for artisan or craftsman; loosely translated polytekton means: the maker of many [beautiful] things.

-Currently polytekton makes the bulk of his living and working at Iowa State University (ISU) in the Department of Architecture where, in his role as an academic pinch hitter, he teaches studios at almost any level of the professional undergraduate BArch or the professional MArch degrees, and leads history/theory seminars and/or digital courses.
+Currently polytekton makes the bulk of his living and working at Iowa State University (ISU) in the Department of Architecture where, in his role as an academic pinch hitter, he teaches—or has taught—studios at almost any level of the professional undergraduate BArch and the professional MArch degrees, and leads history/theory seminars as well as digital content courses.

 In its earlier incarnation—as mikeschDesign—polytekton has been web-accessible since the mid-1990s but its origins go back to the 1970s when he began his career as an itinerant artist, producing drawings, paintings, and murals on automobiles and buildings in Germany and Canada (there may still be a mural of the Neuschwanstein castle on a house in Bowden, Alberta that he painted in 1979), then advancing this diffuse artistic vector many years later—following an academic career—into a full-time calling as a designer, researcher, scholar, and teacher.